ProofLabDev/prooflab-frontend/README.md

 # ProofLab Frontend

-ProofLab Frontend is a web-based dashboard that serves as the "Huggingface for ZK" - a platform for benchmarking and comparing different Zero Knowledge proof implementations.
-The initial version focuses on providing a public good benchmarking leaderboard.
+ProofLab is your gateway to understanding and comparing Zero Knowledge proof systems.
+Our platform provides comprehensive benchmarking and performance analysis tools for the ZK ecosystem, making it easier to evaluate and choose the right proving system for your needs.

+## What is ProofLab?

+ProofLab's leaderboard serves as the central hub for Zero Knowledge proof system benchmarking.
+Think of it as the "HuggingFace for ZK" - a platform where developers can:

+- Compare performance metrics across different ZK implementations
+- Analyze resource usage and efficiency
+- Make informed decisions about which proving system best suits their needs

 ## Features

-- **Benchmarking Leaderboard**: Compare performance metrics across different ZK implementations
-- **Data Visualization**: Performance comparison charts and resource usage graphs
+### Comprehensive Benchmarking
+- Side-by-side performance comparisons
+- Detailed resource utilization metrics
+- Standardized testing environments

+### Rich Data Visualization
+- Interactive performance charts
+- Resource usage analysis
+- Timing breakdowns for different proving phases

+### Detailed Analytics
+- Memory usage patterns
+- CPU utilization metrics
+- Proof generation timings
-- **Detailed Analytics**: In-depth analysis of ZK implementation metrics
+- System-specific metrics

+## Contributing

+We welcome contributions from the ZK community!
+Whether it's submitting new benchmarks, improving documentation, or enhancing the platform, please feel free to:

+1. Fork the repository
+2. Create your feature branch
+3. Submit a pull request

+## Development Setup

+This project uses modern web technologies to deliver a responsive and intuitive experience.

+### Prerequisites
+- Node.js (14.x or higher)
+- Yarn package manager

+### Tech Stack
+- React for the frontend
+- GitHub Pages for deployment
+- Static JSON for telemetry data
+- Modern UI framework (TBD)

 ## Tech Stack